AdobeDocs/experience-manager-cloud-service.nl-NL/help/screens-cloud/creating-content/manage-publish.md

 ---

-# Kanalen in as a Cloud Service schermen publiceren {#publish-channel-screens-cloud}
+# Kanalen publiceren in Screens as a Cloud Service {#publish-channel-screens-cloud}

 ## Inleiding {#introduction}